 Remainder Of Tour

-We went to a few more GoT sights, learned more about their filming strategies and called it a day after 14-hours.
+Game of thrones tour dublin We went to a few more GoT sights, learned more about their filming strategies and called it a day after 14-hours.
 Please excuse the poor review, but it was boring.
 At the destination after Giant’s Causeway, the guide continued to talk about GoT.
 She opened it up to ask her any questions if we had any.
 With a completely serious face, I said “You probably get this question a lot, but what is game of thrones?”
 She started laughing.
 I didn’t react.
 She then apologized and tried to explain that it was a TV show dramatizing the medieval world.
 I stopped her after a moment and said I was kidding.

-By 9pm, we were back in Dublin.
+By 9pm, we were back in game of thrones tour dublin.